@cached Decorator

 // After caching 100 different products,

-// the oldest ones are evicted to make room for new onesclass ProductService {
+// the least recently used ones are evicted to make room for new onesclass ProductService {

 @cached<Product>({ maxSize: 100 })